HornetGit/XCS_NAU_OAuth/README.md

-# XCS_OAuth - Nuxt Authentication Module
+# XCS_OAuth - Nuxt Authentication Module for testing

-Authentication module for V12 stack using Nuxt UI + nuxt-auth-utils with GitHub OAuth and local authentication.
+Purpose: Testing the authentication module using Nuxt UI + nuxt-auth-utils with GitHub OAuth and local authentication.
+This code works for GitHub as a third-party provider.

+This is the code testing corresponding to the ['NAU in 1 hour' YouTube tutorial](https://youtu.be/mNDHRLqmoMg?si=Fx-CYUcR-1M35Ij9) by his owner.

+NAU: Nuxt OAuth Utils module, published as a [nuxt module](https://nuxt.com/modules/auth-utils)

 ## Stack